 |Bike helmet||per piece||10.00|

 Big and luxury rooms equipped with comfort.
 Most rooms have a 14th or 15th century theme.

 Comfortable hotel situated in the city centre of Leuven.
 The rooms are spacious and there is free WiFi.

 Centrally located hotel with big and comfortable rooms.
 Friendly and helpful staff.

-Only on Mondays between May 06 and September 16
+Starting dates: Only on Mondays between May 04 and September 21